A screenplay is not yet a film.

 The result: A shared vision.
 And a language to express it.

-The cinematic perspective.
+The film perspective.